StarryBlue7/celebrity-showdown/README.md

 2. Install application dependencies `npm install`.
 Required when when you first set up the project for local development or use OR if any changes are made to the project's dependencies.
 More Node information here.

+2. Update the `.env` file as needed for access, or create a `.env.local` for this purpose and add it to the .gitignore.

 3. Set up your database mysql shell from the db folder in your terminal with `mysql -u root -p` Steps 2-4 need to be repeated after after any changes to your database or database modules.

 4. `source schema.sql` to use the updated schema.

 5. `quit` to exit your mysql shell.

-6. From the root folder, add the seed data to your now established database with npn run seed
+6. From the root folder, add the seed data to your now established database with `npm run seed`

-7. Then, start the application with npm start.
+7. Start the application with `npm start`

 8. Open the website in local browser at http://localhost:3001

 ## Usage - WIP

+## Future Development Ideas
+* Support User to User showdowns
+* Support users initiating a showdown directly with specified user
+* Multiple instances of a given celebrity in a roster
+* Editable user Profile page, including setting celebrity image as profile picture
+* Showdown start from user Profile page
+* Ability to see other users' Profile pages
+* User acheivement framework to encourage user longevity

 ## Built with
 * [Node](https://nodejs.org/en/) - Asynchronous event-driven JavaScript runtime environment that executes JavaScript code outside a web browser